jayteylee/ANDIE/README.md

 Accessed by: Toolbar frame on the andie window.

-Toolbar includes: Open, save, export, zoom in, zoom out, rotate clockwise, rotate anticlockwise, flip horizontal, flip vertical.
+Toolbar includes: Open, save, export, zoom in, zoom out, rotate clockwise, rotate anticlockwise, flip horizontal, flip vertical, macro start and stop recording.
 Testing mainly involved checking the implementation of the methods called by the toolbar worked as intended.
 One issue I ran into was when implementing the resizeFrame method on the toolbar operations as the toolbar was calling a separate instance of actionsPerformed and so with one implementation that method would only work from the menu.
 However with the current implementation that has been fixed.

 ----